curityio/nginx_oauth_proxy_module/NOTES.md

 3. NGINX+ certification testing to do, maybe via a trial version.\
    See if I can test each .so file I have built in Docker Compose.

+4. Use the module in an SPA branch

 NOTES
 -----
 1. Removing cookie headers is complicated and feels inadvisable, so I have omitted this in the C module: